korsehindi/proxmark3/README.md

 # Donations
 Nothing says thank you as much as a donation,  https://www.patreon.com/iceman1001

+# KEYs
+You can download the keys [here](https://github.com/korsehindi/proxmark3/blob/master/client/default_keys.dic) They are constantly updated.

 ## ToC

 - Coverity Scan Config & Run